opalj/opal/src/site/examples/TAC.md

         7:/*pc=21:*/ goto 5
     }

-In the above example, the `static` method `endless` defines, e.g., a [parameter](https://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.TACMethodParameter) which is immediately used by the first statement with index 0 (`useSites`); the parameter it not used any further - `useSites` for `param1` only contains one value.
+In the above example, the `static` method `endless` defines, e.g., a [parameter](https://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.TACMethodParameter) which is immediately used by the first statement with index 0 (`useSites`); the parameter is not used any further - `useSites` for `param1` only contains one value.
 Def/use information is always directly available at a local-variable initialization ([`DVar`](https://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.DVar)) or usage site ([`UVar`](https://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.UVar)).

 Parameters of methods always get origins in the range `[-2-method.parametersCount..-2]`.
 This way a trivial check (`-512 < origin < 0`) is sufficient to determine that a [parameter](https://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.TACMethodParameter) is used.
 Furthermore, the `origin -1` is reserved for `this`; if the method is an instance method.
 For example, a method with the parameters `(Object o, int i, double d, Float[] fs)` will have the origins: `o -> -2`, `i -> -3`, `d -> -4` and `fs -> -5` independent of the method being static or not.
-By mapping the explicitly declared parameters as described, an analysis can handle static and instance methods similarily.
+By mapping the explicitly declared parameters as described, an analysis can handle static and instance methods similarly.

 Furthermore, given that the def-use information is explicitly reified, the information that the receiver object of the `println` [call](https://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.MethodCall) (statement 6) is either `lv1` or `lv3`, i.e., `System.out` or `System.err`, is directly available.